Morgan Gibbs-White: International career

 Gibbs-White was part of the England team that won the 2017 FIFA U-17 World Cup in India.
 He scored twice in the tournament, against the United States in a 4–1 win in the quarter-finals, and once in the final, which England won 5–2 against Spain.
 In December 2017, Rhian Brewster revealed in an interview with The Guardian that Gibbs-White was racially abused by a Spanish player during the final, with the FA reporting the incident to FIFA.

 On 27 May 2019, Gibbs-White was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship in Italy.
 He made his debut for that age group during the 3–3 draw with Croatia at the San Marino Stadium on 24 June, playing the final 17 minutes in place of James Maddison.

-On 14 June 2023, Gibbs-White was included in the England squad for the 2023 UEFA European Under-21 Championship.
+Gibbs-White was included in the England squad for the 2023 UEFA European Under-21 Championship.
 He scored the opening goal of their semi-final victory over Israel and also started in the final before being sent off as England beat Spain to win the tournament.

 On 29 August 2024, Gibbs-White was called up to the senior squad by interim England manager Lee Carsley for the UEFA Nations League matches against the Republic of Ireland and Finland.
-He made his senior debut for England on 7 September, coming off the bench in the 76th minute in England's 2–0 win against Ireland.
+He made his senior debut on 7 September, coming off the bench in the 76th minute in England's 2–0 win against Ireland.

-On 7 November 2025, Gibbs-White was left out of the England squad for the World Cup Qualifiers against Serbia and Albania.